ttopper/CPSC129/docs/02.2_Algorithm_Analysis/03_Linear_search.md

 occur we would probably say that overall this algorithm is O(n).

 One of the beauties of big O notation is that it allows for quick mental estimates.
-For example if linear searches of a 20,000 item dataset take 3.6 seconds on average, you would estimate that searches of a 100,000 item database would average 5 ✖️ 3.6 = 18 seconds.
+For example if linear searches of a 20,000 item dataset takes 3.6 seconds on average, you would estimate that searches of a 100,000 item database would average 5 x 3.6 = 18 seconds.
 Nifty eh?

 What about our algorithm for searching ordered lists?
 It takes the same time searching for targets that are present since on average it will